carpentries/instructor-training/episodes/03-terms.md

 > ## Three Kinds of Knowledge
 >
 > Think of a memorable moment from a class you took or taught.
-> Describe it,
+> In the Etherpad, describe it,
 > and explain how the instructor used domain knowledge,
 > general pedagogical knowledge,
 > and pedagogical content knowledge to create that moment.
+> This discussion should take about 5 minutes.
 {: .discussion}

 > ## Bottom Up or Top Down?
 >
-> How would you describe the way you learned what you already know
+> In the Etherpad, describe the way you learned what you already know
 > about using computers in research:
 > bottom up, top down, or a mix of both?
 > Is that how you prefer to learn?
+> This discussion should take about 5 minutes.
 {: .discussion}

 [amazon-babt]: http://www.amazon.com/Building-Better-Teacher-Teaching-Everyone/dp/0393081591/